Smaug123/WoofWare.Myriad/README.md

 ### Limitations

-* We currently only support interfaces with tupled arguments.
 * We make the resulting record type at most internal (never public), since this is intended only to be used in tests.
   You will therefore need an `AssemblyInfo.fs` file [like the one in WoofWare.Myriad's own tests](./ConsumePlugin/AssemblyInfo.fs).